Congratulations to the 2023 Sean Dorney Grant for Pacific Journalism winners: Stefan Armbruster and Marian Faa

-- greater exposure and publicity for journalism that brings the stories of the Pacific island region to Australian audiences.
+- greater exposure and publicity for journalism that brings the stories of the Pacific islands region to Australian audiences

-- Applicants must be an Australian resident or citizen but may live outside Australia, preferably in the Pacific.
+- Applicants must be an Australian citizen or have working rights in Australia.
+Applications can be made by people who meet these criteria who reside outside Australia, preferably in the Pacific.

 - Group applications may include up to three names, with one person nominated as the primary contact.